jeffwongqy/resume/README.md

 - Contributed to the improvement of UAT methodologies to enhance the testing process.
 - Identified and troubleshoot issues and bottlenecks to prevent potential system failures and improve user satisfaction.

-### **Building and Construction Authority | Data Analyst (Contract) | Mar 2019 - Sep 2019**
+### **Central Provident Fund Board | Software Tester (Contract) | Jan 2019 - Dec 2019**
-- Organized and maintained records of advertising structures with Structural Plan Approvals (ST Approvals) and Certificates of Statutory Completion (CSC).
-- Monitored the status of Temporary Building Permits (TBPs) for advertising structures with Exempted Licenses.
-- Conducted comprehensive profiling of over 2000 applications to determine the issuance of Written (WD) and categorized the types of WD issued.
+- Developed and executed test plans and test cases based on requirements.
+- Performed manual testing on software applications to identify defects.
+- Reported and tracked defects using test management tools.
+- Created and maintained test documentation (test cases, scripts, and reports).
-- Collaborated with cross-functional teams to streamline data management processes.
+- Collaborated with developers and business analysts to ensure comprehensive testing.
-- Utilized SQL platform to store and manage datasets related to advertising structures and permits.
-- Applied basic data cleansing techniques using Python for rigorous validation and transformation processes.
-- Developed interactive visualization dashboards using Tableau to present the data insights to identify trends and patterns.
+- Conducted regression and user acceptance testing (UAT).

 # Academic & Personal Projects
 ### **Forecasting HIV Trends in Singapore (1985-2023) using ARIMA Modelling**
 - Preprocessed and analyzed historical HIV case data in Singapore from 1985 to 2023.